behnamnkp/Remotely-Sensed-Population-Displacement/README.md

 This project was part of a grant funded by Minerva Research Initiative and the Army Research Office (PI: [Dr. Jim Walsh](https://jamesigoewalsh.com/), Co-PI: [Dr. Jean-Claude Thill](https://pages.charlotte.edu/jean-claude-thill/)).

-Some important technical aspects of the project:
+Some important technical aspects of the repository:
 - The project involves performing high-resolution landuse classification using deep learning techniques.
 - A substantial training dataset is created specifically for an urban area in a Middle Eastern country.
 - Geospatial applications typically handle raster and vector data types, and integrating these data types can be challenging.
 This project addresses this challenge by providing solutions within the repository.